 Putnam Fellows conduct basic and applied research in the plant sciences.
 The goal of the program is to facilitate the research use of the Arboretum’s living collections, thereby stimulating their use within the larger scientific community.
-The research topics of past Putnam Fellows have included taxonomy and systematics, molecular and developmental biology, physiological ecology, propagation, plant-insect and/or -pathogen interactions, and collections management.
+The research topics of past Putnam Fellows have included evolutionary biology, taxonomy and systematics, molecular and developmental biology, physiological ecology, propagation, and plant-insect and/or -pathogen interactions.
 The Putnam Fellowship Program has attracted a diverse array of scholars, and many have gone on to be leaders in academia and public horticulture.

 The Arnold Arboretum provides exceptional resources for woody plant research.
 The living collection, numbering some 15,000 plants, in over 2,200 species, is distinguished as one of the most thoroughly documented collections of temperate woody plants in the world.
 Taxonomic diversity and breadth within the collection are noteworthy, and the floras of China, Japan, and Korea are particularly well represented.

 The Putnam Fellowship is an independent post-doctoral position.
-As an independent scholar, Putnam Fellows have access to shared laboratories, equipment, desk space, resources, and interactions with fellow scientists, students and staff (it is not necessary to have a specific faculty host).
-However, we do encourage you to develop collaborations and work closely with any and all other members of the Arboretum and broader Harvard communities to refine and develop your project, as you see fit.
+As an independent scholar, Putnam Fellows have access to shared laboratories, equipment, desk space, resources, and interactions with fellow scientists, students and staff.
+It is not necessary to have a specific faculty host.
+Applicants are encouraged to develop collaborations and work closely with any and all other members of the Arboretum and broader Harvard communities to refine and develop their project.

-The Putnam Fellowship award provides stipends of up to $40,000 per year, depending on the duration of the fellowship.
+The Putnam Fellowship award provides stipends of up to $48,000 per year, depending on the duration of the fellowship.
 In addition, modest support is available for research and travel costs.
-Putnam Fellows are employees of Harvard University during their tenure and are eligible for health insurance benefits.
-Putnam Fellows are also expected to be in full-time residence (office and research space) during their tenure.
+Putnam Fellows are full-time employees of Harvard University during their tenure and are eligible for health insurance benefits.
+Putnam Fellows are expected to be in full-time residence at the Arboretum during their tenure and are provided office and research space.

 The fellowship is typically awarded for 2 years, pending a satisfactory progress report at the end of the first year.
 Putnam Fellows must initiate their term at the Arboretum within 12 months of notification.